-Once, Osgood and Frost were the up-and-coming stars of the burgeoning paranormal investigation TV show craze before a hoax put an end to their friendship, partnership, and television careers.
-Now, over a decade later, Prudence Osgood is a barely-functioning alcoholic ghosthunter for hire.
-Her yearning for mystery and adventure is reignited when she receives a cryptic, untraceable email.
-She can't resist embarking on an investigation that tugs threads winding through a sinister series of disappearances, her former partner's family, and a night twenty years ago when a semi blew a yellow light and nearly killed her.
+Prudence Osgood is a barely-functioning alcoholic ghosthunter for hire.
+One night she receives a cryptic, untraceable email and can't resist embarking on an investigation that tugs threads winding through a sinister series of disappear- ances, her former partner's family, and a night twenty years ago when a semi truck nearly killed her.

 Ryan and Jennifer are at that point in their marriage where they ask, “Is this all there is?”
 Luckily, at a friend’s holiday party, they meet Bruce and Paige, an older couple who seem to have answered that question and then some.
 Their secret?
-Bruce and Paige are swingers, and Ryan and Jennifer are about to change their lives forever.
+Bruce and Paige are swingers, and Ryan and Jennifer are about to dive into the deep end, and change their lives forever.

-One hundred and eleven couples (including Ryan & Jenn and Bruce & Paige) have descended upon Aphrodite's Resort and Spa, a place of pleasure and debauchery, situated on a strip of white sand beach on the Riviera Maya for a week of the finest food and drink, meeting and flirting, and getting down and dirty with friends and lovers alike in paradise.
+111 couples (including Ryan & Jenn and Bruce & Paige) have descended upon Aphrodite's Resort and Spa, a place of pleasure and debauchery, situated on a strip of white sand beach on the Riviera Maya for a week of the finest food and drink, meeting, flirting, and getting down and dirty in paradise with friends and lovers alike.

 This memoir collects personal essays, stories, erotica, and “how-tos,” beginning on a first date with a couple of swingers, working through social anxiety and shyness, recognizing the importance of touch in life, evolving feelings about love, threesomes, orgies, and prostate orgasms, going through a divorce, and leveling up in life and sexuality.

 As a queer non-monogamous writer, Cooper S. Beckett endeavors to create characters that reflect the diverse lifestyles of his friends, his partners, and himself.
 From that mandate, he writes scary, silly, and sexy books and essays.
 Beginning his writing career as a podcaster as host of the Life on the Swingset Podcast and speaker in the sexuality education community, he wrote My Life on the Swingset, a memoir of his first five years in non-monogamy, then followed that up with two novels that take a brutally honest look at swinging and polyamory, A Life Less Monogamous, and Approaching the Swingularity.
-Returning to his first love, the horror genre, has been like a homecoming.
+Returning to his first love, the horror genre with first Osgood as Gone, and now Osgood Riddance, has been like a homecoming.
 From a young age, his obsession with horror movies and books seriously concerned his mother.
 It probably still does.
 Given a choice, he would rather winter at the Overlook than the Waldorf.
 Like Lydia Deetz, he has always thought of himself strange and unusual, be it his perspective on sexuality, monogamy, politics, or where Elder Gods ought to fall in the hierarchy.

 He lives in Chicago with his wife, constant, and binary star, Ophilia Tesla, and their black cats Xander and Willow.